dohitdeegwal/Audio-Player/README.md

 # Audio-Player

-    Early Build v1
+## v1
-    This is a basic application that validates a file for sound file extensions.

-## Feature update bucket list:
-    Audio player that plays the succsessfully validated files
+An audio player made with love with python!

+## Files
+Source code is in audioPlayer.py
+Executable file resides in the /dist/ directory